Fraud Blocker

 No two Torres Strait & Cape York cruises are the same.
 Each expedition is crafted by experienced captains and expedition leaders around weather and community requirements.
 Below is a selection of the key destinations visited.

-One of the world’s best dive sites, Osprey Reef is a submerged atoll in the Coral Sea.
-The top of a mountain which rises from the seafloor, surrounded by a vast ocean, it draws many beautiful and rare marine creatures to its plummeting walls.
-Osprey Reef is a highly prized tropical dive location amongst scuba divers, called an “oasis for living creatures of all kinds” by Sir David Attenborough.
+Osprey Reef is the summit of an undersea 6,561-foot (2,000m) mountain which rises from the seafloor.
+It is a highly prized tropical dive location amongst scuba divers, and called an ‘oasis for living creatures of all kinds’ by Sir David Attenborough.
 The vibrant corals and crystal-clear waters make it an unforgettable place to discover.
-Here, spend time in the water exploring the 100-foot-deep lagoon and drift diving the walls, where you may see large pelagic fish, rays and sharks drawn in from the surrounding deep blue to this ocean oasis.
-Osprey Reef is a true expedition-style destination and this visit is subject to appropriate weather conditions.
+Here, spend time in the water exploring the 98-foot-deep (30m) lagoon and drift diving the walls, where you may see large pelagic fish, rays and sharks drawn in from the surrounding deep blue to enjoy the richness of this ocean oasis.
+Osprey Reef is a true expedition-style destination and your visit is subject to appropriate weather conditions.

 Stanley Island & Davie Reef